peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         byte[] data,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from an array of CBOR-encoded bytes, using the given  `CBOREncodeOptions`  object to control the decoding process.
+Generates a CBOR object from an array of CBOR-encoded bytes, using the specified  `CBOREncodeOptions`  object to control the decoding process.

 The following example (originally written in C# for the.NET version) implements a method that decodes a text string from a CBOR byte array.
 It's successful only if the CBOR object contains an untagged text string.